What is this service?

 Who is this service for?

-This is a free to access service for ethnic minority (also referred to as BAME) carers living in West Sussex, registered with CSWS, over the age of eighteen.
+This is a free to access service for ethnic minority (also referred to as BAME) carers living in West Sussex (or caring for someone who lives in West Sussex), registered with CSWS, over the age of eighteen.
 See information here on how to register with Carers Support West Sussex.